WOOSH! A Ride Worth Taking

 RMWB Transit Services: 780-743-7931

 Welcome to “Woosh” - the Wood Buffalo Transit System.
-Since 2013 Woosh has been operated by Tok Transit on behalf of the Regional Municipality of Wood Buffalo.
 Founded in 1980, we now service over 4,000 commuters a day with 53 conventional buses and 11 SMART buses.

 Woosh operates mainly within the city limits of Fort McMurray seven days a week (with the exception of some statutory holidays) with some routes to the airport, Saprae Creek Estates and Gregoire Lake Estates.
 On Tuesdays and Fridays, the rural areas of Janvier, Conklin and Anzac are serviced by our conventional buses while SMART buses go to Anzac on Wednesdays and Janvier on Thursdays.